apple/cups/cups/cupspm.md

 The callback function returns 0 to stop enumeration or 1 to continue.

+> Note that the callback function will likely be called multiple times for the
+> same destination, so it is up to the caller to suppress any duplicate
+> destinations.

 The following example shows how to use `cupsEnumDests` to get a filtered array of destinations: